Comment from Gendo

 “The extent of mind is vast as space, without bounds….The subtle nature of people in the world is originally empty, with nothing that can be grasped."
 (Huineng, The Platform Sutra)

 The entire universe is implicit in the awareness that is mind.
 Inclusiveness, in this sense, is what we call ‘mindfulness,’ or, as I prefer, ‘fullness of mind.’
 Huineng equates fullness of mind with ‘emptiness’, empty of separate identity.”
-In other words, emptiness is the ultimate inclusiveness.
+In other words, emptiness is all inclusive.

 I don’t think such ideas mean much unless we can relate them to everyday experience.
 Emptiness and inclusiveness are not some doctrine dictating appropriate behavior.
 In my mind they are simply the way things are, a natural, will-less activity, so ordinary it escapes notice; which is why ‘waking up’ is necessary.